LokendraNarware/yamrajdham-divine-giving/DATABASE_SCHEMA.md

 };
 ```

-This comprehensive schema provides a robust foundation for the Yamrajdham Temple Divine Giving platform, supporting all current features while maintaining flexibility for future enhancements.
+This comprehensive schema provides a robust foundation for the Yamraj dham Temple Divine Giving platform, supporting all current features while maintaining flexibility for future enhancements.